sselvamani/Learning/README.md

 - 👋 Hi, I’m @sselvamani
-- 👀 I’m interested in Cloud
+- 👀 I’m interested in Infrastructure,Virtualization and Cloud
 - 🌱 I’m currently learning
     - AWS Solution Architect /Associate /professional
     - Kubernetes
-    -
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- 💞️- 💞️- 💞️- 💞️- 💞️

 <!---
 sselvamani/sselvamani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.